 Trading Process

-In order to simplify the process, the steps are given below:
+In order to simplify the process, let me provide the steps below:

 - Allocate funds from the NRE or NRO bank account to PIS (Portfolio Investment Scheme).

-- After that, the particular bank informs the broker on fund allocation.
-It will be updated on the trading account.
+- After that, the particular bank informs the broker of fund allocation.
+The fund will reflect on the trading account.

 - At the end of each day, two separate contract notes are sent for all buy-sell transactions.
 The net amount will be reflected on the contract note.